leo-project/leofs/README.md

   * **NFS Support**
       * NFS support was provided from LeoFS v1.1, the current status of which is beta.
 * **Large Object Support**
-  * LeoFS can handle files with more than GB
+  * LeoFS covers handling large size objects.
 * **Multi Data Center Replication**
   * LeoFS is a highly scalable, fault-tolerant distributed file system without SPOF.
-  * LeoFS's cluster can be viewed as ONE-HUGE storage.
+  * LeoFS's cluster can be viewed as a huge capacity storage.
 It consists of a set of loosely connected nodes.
   * We can build a global scale storage system with easy operations

 ## Architecture